Confused About Employer EPF Deductions on Payslips? Seeking Clarity and Legal Guidance

 careercruise

-We used to show both the PF parts in an Employer Total CTC, but in Monthly payslips, we used to write the Employee PF part in the deduction.
-But in last in Net salary section - we used to deduct Employer part also. (that is not mentioned as such in payslip).
-It creates confusion in Employee's mind & they always ask us to mention the employer part also in payslips.
-But as per my Accounts team - legally we can't show Employer EPF deduction in salary slip.
+We used to show both PF parts in an Employer Total CTC, but in monthly payslips, we used to display the Employee PF part in the deduction.
+However, in the Net salary section, we used to deduct the Employer part as well (which is not explicitly mentioned in the payslip).
+This situation often confuses employees, and they frequently request us to include the employer part in the payslips.
+But according to my Accounts team, we are not legally allowed to show Employer EPF deduction in the salary slip.

 Parul